Inhibition of spread of typical bipartite and genuine multiparty entanglement in response to disorder: Response of bipartite and tripartite entanglement to disorder

 where \(a_1\), \(a_2\), \(b_1\), \(b_2\), \(c_1\), \(c_2\), \(d_1\), \(d_2\), \(e_1\), \(e_2\), \(f_1\), \(f_2\), \(g_1\), \(g_2\), \(h_1\), \(h_2\) are real numbers, constrained by the normalization condition, \(\langle \Psi|\Psi\rangle =1\).
 The state in Eq.~(\ref{three-qubit-state}) can be Haar-uniformly generated by randomly choosing the sixteen real coefficients from independent normal distributions of vanishing mean and unit standard deviation, followed by a normalization.
 A large number ($2\times10^4$) of such random pure states are generated, normalized, and the entanglement monotone of each state is calculated.
 Next, we introduce disorder at $a_1$, $b_1$, $c_1$, and $d_1$, independently from Gaussian, uniform, or Cauchy-Lorentz distribution functions.
 The disorder is introduced by choosing random numbers from Gaussian and uniform distributions with

 where $a_1$, $b_1$, $c_1$, and $d_1$ are the random numbers generated in the first step.
 Cauchy-Lorentz distributions with

 are also used to introduce disorders at $a_1$, $b_1$, $c_1$, and $d_1$.
-These random numbers are the new $a_1$, $b_1$, $c_1$, and $d_1$, while the other random numbers are the ones selected in the first step, prior to normalization.
+These random numbers are the new $a_1$, $b_1$, $c_1$, and $d_1$, while the other random numbers are the ones selected in the first post normalization.
 For every set of values of $a_1$, $b_1$, $c_1$, and $d_1$, chosen in the first step, fifty disordered states are generated by employing the above mentioned procedure.
-The random pure states are normalized and their average entanglement (the quenched averaged JMG entanglement monotone) calculated.
+The random pure states are normalized and their average entanglement (the disorder averaged JMG entanglement monotone) calculated.
 The resulting entanglement distributions are plotted in Fig.~\ref{f4}.

 It can be seen from Fig.~\ref{f4} that the average entanglement of random three-qubit pure states chosen Haar uniformly is $0.35$, while the standard deviation of the entanglement distribution is $0.068$.
-The average entanglement remains constant when disorders are introduced in the coefficients $a_1$, $b_1$, $c_1$, and $d_1$ from the Gaussian or uniform distributions (being \(0.35\) for both the cases), while the standard deviations for the entanglement distributions of disordered states are reduced (to \(0.052\) for the Gaussian case and \(0.056\) for the uniform one) in comparison to that in the clean case.
-The average as well as the standard deviation of the entanglement distribution are reduced (to \(0.29\) and \(0.039\) respectively) when disorder is introduced in the coefficients $a_1$, $b_1$, $c_1$, and $d_1$ from the Cauchy-Lorentz distribution.
+The average entanglement (being \(0.31\), \(0.28\), and \(0.19\) for uniform, Gaussian, and Cauchy-Lorentz cases respectively) as well as the standard deviations (being \(0.037\), \(0.036\), and \(0.028\) for uniform, Gaussian, and Cauchy-Lorentz cases respectively) of the entanglement distributions are reduced when disorder is introduced in the coefficients $a_1$, $b_1$, $c_1$, and $d_1$ from the uniform, Gaussian, and Cauchy-Lorentz distributions.